phac-nml/snvphyl-galaxy/docs/user/parameters.md

 ##Shape parameter of the gamma model

-The shape parameter of the gamma model is defined as a numerical paramter.
-As described in the Phyml documentation:
+The shape parameter of the gamma model is defined as a numerical parameter.
+As described in the PhyML documentation:

 "The higher its value, the lower the variation of substitution rates among sites (this option is used when having more than 1 substitution rate category).
 The default value is 1.0.
 It corresponds to a moderate variation.
 Values less than say 0.7 correspond to high variations.
 Values between 0.7 and 1.5 corresponds to moderate variations.
 Higher values correspond to low variations.
 This value can be fixed by the user.
 It can also be estimated by maximising the likelihood of the phylogeny."

 ![shape_param_gamma_model][]

+##Branch support

+As described in the PhyML documentation:

+"aLRT is a statistical test to compute branch supports.
+It applies to every (internal) branch and is computed along PhyML run on the original data set.
+Thus, aLRT is much faster than standard bootstrap which requires running PhyML 100-1,000 times with re-sampled data sets.
+As with any test, the aLRT branch support is significant when it is larger than 0.90-0.99.
+With good quality data (enough signal and sites), the sets of branches with bootstrap proportion >0.75 and aLRT>0.9 (SH-like option) tend to be similar."

+![branch_support][]

 ##Proportion of invariant sites

-As described in the Phyml documentation:
+As described in the PhyML documentation:

 "The default is to consider that the data set does not contain invariable sites (0.0).
 However, this proportion can be set to any value in the 0.0-1.0 range, but it should not be larger than the proportion of constant sites in the alignments.
 This parameter can also be estimated by maximising the likelihood of the phylogeny.
 The later makes the program slower."